Trek Clothing Guide

 Prevent Blisters: New or poorly fitted footwear is the #1 cause of blisters and foot problems on trek.

-Test with Socks: Break in your footwear while wearing the same sock combination you'll use on trek (nylon liner socks + cotton outer socks).
+Test with Socks: Break in your footwear while wearing the same sock combination you'll use on trek (nylon or polyester liner socks under wool or cotton outer socks).

 Don't Forget!